YuHangYuanya/TheOtherRolesGMIA-YuHangyuan/README.md

 # Translation

 As of v1.1.0, The Other Roles GM IA now supports translation into other languages.
-To add a new language, add translations to [Strings.xlsx](/Strings.xlsx) and submit a pull request.
+To add a new language, add translations to [Strings.xlsx](/Strings.xlsx),and submit a pull request.